ArduPilot/ardupilot_wiki/common/source/docs/common-telemetry-rockblock.rst

 #.
 Ensure :ref:`LUA Scripts<common-lua-scripts>` are enabled and the RockBLOCK UART is set as a scripting UART.
 #.
 Run the RockBLOCK gateway `rockblock2mav.py <https://github.com/stephendade/rockblock2mav>`__ on the GCS to send/receive telemetry on 127.0.0.1:16000.
 Ensure the GCS software is connected to this ip/port.

+.. note:: QGroundControl and Mission Planner have very limited support for RockBLOCK MAVLink telemetry.
+It is highly recommended to use MAVProxy, which fully supports this telemetry.

 Usage
 =====